4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 NOTE:: Till slide 29 only
 **Terminology:**
 - Virtual Memory:
-	- Logical addresses assigned in virtualspace.
+	- Logical addresses assigned for memory on disk.
 	- Allows for relative addressing based off of the base pointer.
 	- Size is limited by addressing scheme and amount of secondary storage available, not by actual number of main storage locations
 - Virtual Address: Address in virtual memory